jraygauthier/jraygauthier.github.io/src/index.md

 ## License

-Please look at [README] for licensing information.
+Please look at [README] for more detailed licensing information.

 Source code for this page is available under [Repository].